Amachin wa Jishou Osu

-Amachin wa Jishou Osu (あまちんは自称♂) is a Japanese otokonoko romantic comedy manga series by Akane Terai, which has been serialized by Kodansha in their magazine Shonen Magazine Edge since June 17, 2017.
-Kodansha has also collected it in ten tankōbon volumes.
+Amachin wa Jishou Osu (あまちんは自称♂) is a Japanese otokonoko romantic comedy manga series by Akane Terai, which has been serialized by Kodansha in their magazine Shonen Magazine Edge from June 2017 to April 2023.
+Kodansha has also collected it in eleven tankōbon volumes.
 The story follows Amachin, a feminine young man who is attracted to his friend Tatsumi, and tries to make him like him back by dressing and acting cutely.
-The series was well received by readers and critics for its title character, and was nominated for the 2018 Next Manga Award.
+The series was well received by readers and critics for its title character.

 Premise

 Amachin wa Jishou Osu is an otokonoko romantic comedy manga set in Ishikawa Prefecture in Japan.
 It follows Kokoro "Amachin" Amasawa, a feminine young man who often gets mistaken for a woman due to his looks, to the point where his male classmates fall in love with him, including his childhood friend and classmate Tatsumi Kamishimo.
 Amachin is attracted to Tatsumi and tries to win him over by presenting himself in a cute way.